Installing the StashCache Cache¶

 This document describes how to install a StashCache cache service.
 This service allows a site or regional network to cache data frequently used on the OSG, reducing data transfer over the wide-area network and decreasing access latency.

-Before starting the installation process, consider the following mandatory points:
+Before starting the installation process, consider the following requirements:

-- Operating system: Only RHEL 7 and compatible operating systems are supported.
+- Operating system: A RHEL 7 or compatible operating systems.

 - User IDs: If they do not exist already, the installation will create the Linux user IDs